Back to natureRespect, enjoy, preserve

 For the last six weeks the most common thing we kept on saying every day was how thankful we are that we live in the countryside.
 Chatting with friends from all over the world, where most of them live in the cities, we have come to a final conclusion, that we wouldn’t change our spot with them ever.
 Even before I was always happy to return back home from all of my travels.
 Back to green, back to birds singing, back to the unpolluted air and pastures full of flowers.
 They always filled me up with new energy that I needed for the upcoming adventures.
 Right now I am realising, going to nature every day is my secret medicine.
 It revives my soul, helps my wild spirit, which always seeks for new discoveries and feeds me with optimism.

-I always remember how I used to go picking up wildflowers with my grandfather and how my grandparent’s home was always full of drying flowers and secret bottles and jars of syrups that were home-made.
+I always remember how I used to go picking up wildflowers with my grandfather.
+My grandparent’s home was always full of drying flowers and secret bottles and jars of syrups that were home-made.
 My grandma used to say that everything you really need for health you can find in nature.
 “For every illness, a flower grows,” is a common saying in Slovenia.
 When I was a kid I loved going with them, but growing up into teenage years and into adulthood it kind of lost its charm.
 There were too many other things that were on my mind.
 But when life became hectic, lately I discovered, I am going back to what my grandparents did.
 It is usually a lot more fun when I have a friend, who re-introduced this charm to me, with me and we can be on those pastures for hours on end.
-Since we are still quarantined, outing with a friend will need to wait for a while but family can always join and that is what we have been doing lately.
+Since we are still quarantined, outing with a friend will need to wait for a while but family can always join.
+That is what we have been doing lately.
 For the last couple of months Slovenia has had splendid weather.
 It felt like nature is giving us a patch with whom we can heal our wounds, caused by covid-19.
-So we started collecting some of the first flowers for our herbal tea, that will be in the making pretty much till the end of the summer.
-Sometimes this tea has over twenty different kinds of flowers and plants inside at the end of the picking season and once you open a glass jar in the middle of the winter, it feels like all of the summer pastures are right there with you again.
+So we started collecting some of the first flowers for our herbal tea, that will be in the making till the end of the summer.
+Sometimes this tea is made with over twenty different kinds of flowers.
+When you open the jar in the winter it feels like all of the summer pastures are right there with you again.
 Primroses, violets, daisies, nettle, wild strawberry leaves… this is what we started with.
-But still waiting for many more to spring up when we go more into the summer.
-The first flowers and plants are the cleansers, then we get the aroma and the last ones close to the fall are the healers.
+But still waiting for many more to flower later in the year.
+The first flowers and plants are the cleansers.
+We get the aroma next.
+The last ones close to the fall are the healers.
 It is interesting that this same plants and flowers do exactly the same to the soil as well.
 Getting it cleansed, beautifying it and then getting it ready for the winter’s harsh times.

-Among the healing plants that Slovenes love the most is also dandelion.
-Latin name for it is Taraxacum and is native to Eurasia and North America, in Europe we refer to it as wildflower.
+Among the healing plants that Slovenes love the most is dandelion.
+Latin name for it is Taraxacum and is native to Eurasia and North America.
+In Europe we refer to it as wildflower.
 What is interesting about it is that for many people, dandelions are just weeds.
-But we should not deny the fact that dandelions are edible in its entirety, everything from roots that we use for starch or even for coffee, to leaves that we eat in a salad or make a pesto out of it, to flowers that we dry for herbal tea, eat as dessert or make them into a syrup.
+But we should not deny the fact that dandelions are edible.
+Everything from roots that we use for starch or even for coffee, to leaves that we eat in a salad or make a pesto out of it, to flowers that we dry for herbal tea, eat as dessert or make them into a syrup.
 The common name dandelion comes from french dent-de-lion, meaning lion’s tooth because of the shape of the green leaves.
 In Slovenia we also call it “the egger” (jajčar), because we love to eat the green leaves with eggs and potatoes.
-It is probably one of the most nutritious salads that you can eat in the beginning of the spring, but besides all Slovenians and a few regions in Italy, you rarely find people making it.
-For us it is the first sign of spring, you see most ladies with plastic bags kneeling down in the middle of the fields picking something up.
+It is probably one of the most nutritious salads that you can eat in the beginning of the spring.
+Intrestingly, it is comon only in Slovenia and some regions of northern Italy.
+For us it is the first sign of spring.
+You see ladies with plastic bags kneeling down in the middle of the fields picking something up.
 Sometimes you see the kids running around, pretending they are helping, but the job is still mostly done by the ladies.
 When the leaves are picked, the work is not done.
-Because you have to wash and wash and wash the leaves to get any potential dirt out.
+Because you have to wash and wash the leaves to get any potential dirt out.
 When the leaves are ready you just add some cooked potatoes, hard boiled eggs, some onion and garlic, olive oil and vinegar, and voila – you have a healthy meal, full of iron.
-It helps with any gallbladder and liver diseases, works against anaemia, it cleanses our organism, helps with dieting and against cellulite.
+It helps with any gallbladder and liver diseases.
+Works against anaemia, it cleanses our organism, helps with dieting and against cellulite.
 And it is super tasty!

 - 200 yellow flowers